IceWater2/2dPlatformerWilliam/README.md

 # 2dPlatformerWilliam
-Repo to manage my first Unity 2d Platformer
+Repo to manage my first 2d Platformer game built on the Unity platform

-Hello, this is a repo for my first 2d Unity Platformer game.
+I am so excited to be a part of this project.